-Each practitioner or HDO must complete a standard application form deemed acceptable by Healthy Blue when applying for initial participation in one or more of Healthy Blue's networks or plan programs.
-For practitioners, the Council for Affordable Quality Healthcare (CAQH) ProView system is utilized.
-To learn more about CAQH, visit their web site at www.CAQH.org.
+Each practitioner or HDO must complete a standard application, deemed acceptable by Anthem, when applying for initial participation in one or more of the Healthy Blue networks or plan programs.
+For practitioners, the Council for Affordable Quality Healthcare (CAQH) ProView® system is utilized.
+To learn more about CAQH, visit their website at https://proview.caqh.org/pr.

 Healthy Blue will verify those elements related to an applicants' legal authority to practice, relevant training, experience and competency from the primary source, where applicable, during the credentialing process.
-All verifications must be current and verified within the 180-calendar day period prior to the CC making its credentialing recommendation or as otherwise required by applicable accreditation standards.
+All verifications must be current and verified within the one hundred eighty (180) calendar day period prior to the CC making its credentialing recommendation or as otherwise required by applicable accreditation standards.